agaggero/smoking_physicalfunction/README.md

 # smoking_physicalfunction
-The Effect of Smoking on Physical Function in older adults: A Mendelian Randomisation Analysis
+Codes for "The Effect of Smoking on Physical Function in older adults: A Mendelian Randomisation Analysis"